-Reminder: Students funded by NRSA fellowships need to consult the DCT before registering for winter or summer courses, given constraints with tuition remission.
-Alert the DCT when an NRSA award is going to start, when the student will advance or have advanced to candidacy, and whether the student has formally been classified with residency in the state of Maryland by the University.
+Reminder: Students funded by NRSA fellowships or graduate assistantship lines funded on a mentor's grant need to consult the DCT before registering for winter or summer courses, given constraints with tuition remission.
+Alert the DCT when an NRSA award is going to start, when the student will advance or has advanced to candidacy, and whether the student has formally been classified with residency in the state of Maryland by the University.